 Pre-U German is a stand-alone qualification offered by the same exam board as the IGCSE German course.
-It is highly regarded by universities, attracts a very rewarding UCAS tariff, has a more flexible grading system than A-level and is compatible with all other A-level and Pre-U subjects.
+German is highly regarded by universities and is compatible with all other A level and Pre-U subjects.

 Principal Course

 Pupils take all four components at the end of the Upper Sixth: